rtaylor034/datapack-archive-finished/README.md

 Provides nbt storage data as well as a score ID unique to each player.<br>
 Both player data and score ID is kept consistent through player name changes.
 (Uses UUID matching)<br>

+This is a more efficient and robust implementation of what trackers in [SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1) provided.

 ### Player NBT Data
 The very first time a player joins the world, an entry is appended to the nbt storage array `pdata:data -> playerdata` containing: